tkoz0/factor-database/README.md

   - remove unreferenced primes/numbers
   - remove old factorizations (without the smallest prime factor)
   - remove factors_old table

 - make factors under 2^64 go straight to small primes storage data
   - do not create factor ids for small factors
-  - require that submitted factors under 2^64 are prime
+  - maybe require that submitted factors under 2^64 are prime
+  - eliminate the "need" for the prefactoring script

+- (pre)factoring
+  - support cado-nfs in prefactoring script

+- sample database
+  - settings for enable/disable components
+  - (users, numbers, some factor data, ...)

+- pages
   - make number page link all factors including old ones
-- make factor page link to numbers it divides
+  - make factor page link to numbers and factors it divides
-  - also other factors it divides
   - add a "factored" status on factor pages
   - add account button to close all other sessions
+  - rework the numbers per page stuff for browsing tables
+  - stats page (stats.py)
+  - recent page (recent.py)

+- database
   - attempt to submit new factors to factordb.com
-- remove submissions table
-- rework the numbers per page stuff for browsing tables

-- basic info/description on production
+  - consider switching to something like bcrypt for user auth
+  - setup a procedure for storing/updating table/category descriptions
-  - store in /numbers scripts and jinja templates for certain types
+    - store text files with descriptions in this repo

+- devops
+  - consider creating a docker container

+- git repo
+  - improve list of sequences

+- more numbers
-- near repdigit repunit related formulas script
+  - script for near repdigit related formulas

-- organize sample databases into a few different options
-  - small (possibly with no numbers)
-  - large (with similarities to production)
-  - add some more complete factorization data from factordb.com

-# later todos

-- use column names instead of `*` in sql queries
-- caching for pages that take a lot of querties, particularly the factor tables
-- setup a python virtual environment as part of the repo
-  - requires at least python3.12
-  - include a requirements.txt
-- implement an api
+- implement api
   - some possible routes below
   - choose get/post where appropriate
   - /api/get_number (get, by id or value)
   - /api/get_factor (get, by id or value)
   - /api/submit_factors (post)
   - /api/list_category (get)

+- other todos
   - look at time limits for quart routes to avoid an infinite loop bug
   - look at query planner for various queries in database.py
   - support compression for submission data (and possibly other data)
-- make factor page show numbers and factors containing it as a factor
   - find a better way to update factors with few operations
-- function for removing small factors (64 bit) from the database
   - setup more proper testing (quart: app.test_request_context)
   - setup database triggers if they make sense anywhere
+  - setup a python virtual environment as part of the repo
+    - requires at least python3.12
+    - include a requirements.txt
+  - caching for expensive pages, particularly the factor tables
+  - use column names instead of `*` in sql queries

 # feature goals

 - contribution details
 - number reservation system
   - configurable limit per user
-- stats page (make stats.py)
-- recent page (make recent.py)
 - ecm progress
   - estimate smallest factor size
   - ecm progress can be removed once factored
   - ecm progress is inherited to composite cofactors
 - factoring time estimates
 - JSON API
+- suggested factoring algorithm/parameters (ecm/nfs)
+- SNFS polynomials and parameters
+- GNFS parameters

 # misc goals